ymincheva/hardhat-starter-kit/README.md

 # 🚀 Hardhat Starter Kit

-Basic hardhat project with some added configuration and goodies.
+Basic hardhat starter project kit with some added configuration and goodies.

 ## 💡 Some prerequisites